vadmium/python-altium/format.md

 ---

 * TRotateBy90: 0 is default (rightwards)

+The _y_ values increase from bottom to top.
+Dimensions and positions are in units of 1/100″ = 10 mils = 0.254 mm.

 Each item in the “FileHeader” stream describes an object.
 The first object is a header object with the following properties: